polkadot-fellows/RFCs/text/0001-agile-coretime.md

 1. *Assigned* to a single, specific ParaID task.
 1. *Partitioned* into quantized, non-overlapping segments of Bulk Coretime with the same ownership.
 1. *Interlaced* into multiple Regions over the same period whose eventual assignments take turns to be scheduled.
-1. *Contributed* into the Instantaneous Coretime Pool, in return for a pro-rata amount of the revenue from the Instantaneous Coretime Sales over its period.
+1. *Pooled* into the Instantaneous Coretime Pool, in return for a pro-rata amount of the revenue from the Instantaneous Coretime Sales over its period.

 #### Enactment